 Applying for Graduation

-Students must submit the Candidate for Graduation Application to be placed on the candidate list and participate in commencement exercises.
-The application will be available during the registration process of their final semester.
-For example, students graduating at the end of the spring semester will complete the application in the fall while they are registering for spring classes.
+Students must submit the Destination: Graduation located on their MyPurdue page to be placed on the candidate list and participate in commencement exercises.
 The application must be submitted no later than the end of week 8 of their final semester, but should be done at the earliest date possible to ensure your files are reviewed and the application is accepted.

 Students who are planning to use transfer credits toward degree requirements must either have all courses transferred to Purdue and appearing on their myPurdue transcript or show proof of registration at the other institution before the candidate for graduation application is accepted.
 These courses should be approved by an ECE Undergraduate Academic Advisor prior to registration to ensure they will count toward degree requirements and not result in a waste of time and money.

 Advanced Credit/CLEP Exams

 It is preferred that all advanced credit/CLEP exams be completed prior to the start of the candidate's final semester.
 If the exam will be taken in the final semester, the student will not be added to the candidate list unless they are registered for and attending the class until the test results are determined.
 Once the test is passed, the student will then be allowed to drop the course from their registration.
 This is to ensure the student will still be eligible for graduation even if the exam is not passed.
 Please note that some departments will not allow you to take the advanced placement exam if you have been attending the course past week four so you need to plan ahead.